alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 rtsp://admin:PaSwrd@192.168.2.196:554/h264Preview_01_main FronYard
 rtsp://192.168.2.77:554/stream0?username=admin&password=CE04588A3231F95BEE71848F5958CF4E BackYard
 ```
 The The IP addresses will be what your router assigns, my example shows two security DVRs at xxx.xxx.xxx.28 and xxx.xxx.xxx.49 and two IP or "netcams" the last netcam generates the password as part of the Onvif setup and can be "tricky" to figure out, but they are not generally unique.
-Best way I know to test your RTSP URLs is with VLC and "Open Network" and enter the RTSP URL string.
+Best way I know to test your RTSP URLs is with VLC and "Open Network Connection" and enter the RTSP URL string.
 Main negative of RTSP streams is the latency is typically 2-4 seconds behind "real time".

 Once the camera URLs are specified (both types of camera files are allowed) we can run a quick test, make sure the virtual environment is active and open up a command window (terminal):
 ```